Dealing with Stress: A Web-based Educational Series

 - Develop skills to change what you do, how you think, and how you face conflict so that you have less stress in your life.

-Start with the first workshop and complete the others on your schedule, when you have time.
-Each workshop will take 15-25 minutes to complete.
+Start with the first workshop today and complete the others on your schedule.
+Each workshop will take 15-25 minutes to complete and builds on the concepts addressed in the previous ones.

 The workshops are easy to use.
 Each workshop features: